History of Woking: Woking Palace

 A building was first recorded on the site of Woking Palace in 1272.
 In 1466 Lady Margaret Beaufort, mother of King Henry VII and grandmother of King Henry VIII, and her third husband, Sir Henry Stafford, obtained by royal grant the former Beaufort manor of Woking.
 They lived in the manor house at least until Henry Stafford's death in 1471.
 In 1490 a treaty with Spain, known as the Treaty of Woking (or Okyng), was signed at the Palace by Henry VII.
 This alliance was sealed with the marriage of Catherine of Aragon to Arthur, Prince of Wales.

 The modern Beaufort School in nearby Goldsworth Park is named after Lady Margaret.
 Henry VII took the manor from his mother in 1503 and began the process of converting the manor house into a palace.
 His son Henry VIII continued this process when he succeeded his father in 1509, and the palace became a favorite residence of the king.

 By 1620 the ownership of Woking Palace was passed by King James I to Sir Edward Zouch who abandoned the palace and built himself a new manor house at Hoe Bridge Place.
 Thereafter the buildings fell into decay and the original park surrounding the palace was turned over to agriculture.

 There are 3 weekends a year when the palace is open to the public.
 The barrel vaulted room is open during these weekends with various activities around it.
 There are varied displays just round the back of the King's Hall that include Birds of Prey flying displays and explanations of how the Tudors would have hunted with them.
 There are also gardens and fish ponds around the Hall.
 Bordering the ruins to the south is the River Wey and the moat surrounds the rest of the Palace site of nearly 8 acres.

-17th century Woking
+17th century

 In 1651 the Wey Navigation Canal was opened for traffic from Guildford to the River Thames passing through Woking.
 Over a century later, in 1791, the canal from the Wey Navigation Canal to Basingstoke opened as far as Horsell.
 Then in 1792 the Basingstoke Canal opened as far as Pirbright.
 Navigation on the Brookwood Canal stopped in 1947.
 In 1991, the Basingstoke Canal was formally reopened along its whole length following renovation by volunteers.

 In 1661 James Zouch, grandson of Sir Edward Zouch, obtained the Market Charter for Woking.
 Eight years later Zouch was Sheriff of Surrey (1669–1670).
 In 1760, James Turner bought from the Earl of Onslow, owner of Woking Manor, some land in the "Tithing of Goldings".